ONCache: A Cache-Based Low-Overhead Container Overlay Network: ONCache

-The ingress data path is implemented by Ingress-Prog.
-It decapsulates the ingress tunneling packets and performs packet filtering and intra-host forwarding.
+The ingress fast path is implemented by Ingress-Prog, which handles an ingress tunneling packet in the following steps:

-\textbf{Step \#1: Destination checking.} On the ingress path, we should first check if the packet arrives correctly.
-ONCache user space daemon maintains an eBPF map called devmap.
-It stores the MAC and IP of the local host interfaces.
-When handling an ingress packet, Ingress-Prog queries the MAC and IP of the host interface from devmap and checks if they match the packet's MAC and IP.
+\textbf{Step \#1: Destination check.} Ingress-Prog first verifies whether destination MAC and IP addresses of the packet match with those of current host interface.
 TTL is also checked.
-If the packet arrives by mistake, Ingess-Prog will pass the packet to the fallback overlay network to further process.
+If the destination check fails, the packet is then passed to the fallback overlay network for final decision.

-\textbf{Step \#2: Packet filtering.} This part of Ingress-Prog is exactly the same as that of Egress-Prog.
+\textbf{Step \#2: Cache retrieving.} Then, Ingress-Prog checks if the packet's flow is whitelisted in the filter cache, and retrieves \emph{<container dIP $\rightarrow$ inner MAC header, veth (host-side) index>} from the ingress cache.
+Any cache miss triggers a cache initialization process.
+Besides, the reverse check (described in \S \ref{sec:egressdatapath}) is also conducted on the ingress path.

-\textbf{Step \#3: Decapsulating and intra-host routing.} Ingress-Prog queries \emph{<dest container IP $\rightarrow$ inner MAC header, dest veth (host-side) index>} from the ingress cache.
-The egress cache is also checked to avoid conflicts with conntrack.
-If both cache hits, Ingress-Prog removes the outer headers of the received tunneling packet, rewrites the inner MAC header and then redirects the packet to the target veth (container-side).
-The redirecting is done by calling the eBPF helper function \verb|bpf_redirect_peer|.
+\textbf{Step \#3: Decapsulating and intra-host routing.} Ingress-Prog proceeds to strip the outer headers of the packet, rewrite the inner MAC header, and redirect the packet to the destination veth (container-side).
+The redirection is done by invoking the eBPF helper function \verb|bpf_redirect_peer|.

-Although the decapsulation of outer headers is simplified in ONCache, there is no functionality loss.
-First, the payload is protected by checksums of inner headers, which will still be verified by container network stack.
-Second, reassembling of the fragmented packets is done by GRO \emph{before} Ingress-Prog.
-There are no other functionalities relying on the outer headers.
+Although the decapsulation of the outer headers is simplified in ONCache, no functionality is lost.
+Firstly, the payload is protected by checksums of the inner headers, which are verified by the container network stack.
+Secondly, the reassembly of fragmented packets is conducted by Generic Receive Offload (GRO) before reaching Ingress-Prog.
+Moreover, no other functionalities rely on the outer headers.